System-Engineering-Group-9/system-engineering-group-9.github.io/docs/testing.md

 ## Section 3 - Compatibility Testing

-We have tested our game on multiple devices across different platforms, including Android smartphones, tablets, iPads, Windows laptops, and Macs.
+We have tested our game on multiple devices across different platforms, including Android smartphones, Android tablets, Windows machine, and Macs.
 Below is a list of devices and their specs.
 We have tried devices with low specs to ensure that our game can run smoothly, considering a classroom scenario with limited processing power and RAM.

 ### Device Model and Specs